glenrobertson/glenrobertson.github.com/_posts/2013-01-13-how-to-host-a-site-for-free-using-github-pages-and-jekyll.md

 ---
 layout: page
-title: How I host this site for free using Github Pages and Jekyll
+title: How to host a site for free using Github Pages and Jekyll
 ---